The-Special/Youtube-Subscribers-Code/README.md

 # Youtube-Subscribers-Code
-The code to automatically unsubscribe from Youtube.
+A code to automatically cancel your subscriptions on youtube

 ### How do I run it?